Strange new twist in coldest murder case

 Ajster responded with a federal false arrest lawsuit.
 And then Towne sought a special prosecutor to press the perjury charges against her.
 Ajster told reporters after a court hearing that the criminal case had been filed to silence her.

 The boyfriend has pleaded not guilty, and the case is pending -- as are the perjury charges against Ajster.
-They have to do with what she wrote in his bail application: she allegedly didn't didn't disclose his disability payments as income.
+They have to do with what she wrote in a bail application: she allegedly didn't didn't disclose the boyfriend's disability payments as income.
 Ajster saw it as a move to discredit a critic and doubled down, refusing to be intimidated or silenced.

 "I will vigorously defend against these charges and with even more vigor I will continue to investigate and expose the misconduct of Brian Towne and SAFE," Ajster vowed.